 - Can I, an undocumented or DACAmented student, study abroad?

 Depending on your immigration status, there may be limits on your ability to travel abroad and return to the U.S. Off-campus study, including study abroad, may be possible in certain circumstances.
 DACA students can study abroad and return to the United States when granted advance parole.
 There are strict requirements and you will need to plan ahead well in advance.
 Undocumented students may be able to participate in off-campus study within the US.
-For support with understanding your options, don't hesitate to contact Jennifer Marks-Gold Assistant Dean and director of international student Programs and/ or Patricia Martin, Director for Off-Campus Study as soon as you are considering off-campus study.
+For support with understanding your options, don't hesitate to contact Jennifer Marks-Gold Assistant Dean and director of international student Programs and/ or Lauren Owens, Director for Global Engagement as soon as you are considering off-campus study.

 - Can I transfer the abroad credits back to Swarthmore?

 Yes!
-OCS has an online credit system that you will use to request pre-approval for your credits.
-Provided you obtain pre-approval for the equivalent of 4 Swarthmore credits, and provided you obtain passing grades abroad, OCS guarantees that you will get at least 4 credits for your abroad semester.
+Global Engagement has an online credit system that you will use to request pre-approval for your credits.
+Provided you obtain pre-approval for the equivalent of 4 Swarthmore credits, and provided you obtain passing grades abroad, Global Engagement guarantees that you will get at least 4 credits for your abroad semester.

 - Is it possible to use coursework completed abroad towards major requirements at Swarthmore?